SFULibrary/islandora_rest_ingester/README.md

 * when ingesting compound objects, the value of the `--cmodel` option should be "islandora:compoundCModel".
 Content models for child elements are assigned automatically based on the OBJ datastream file's extension.
 If the content model cannot be assigned, the child object is not ingested.
 * when ingesting books, the value of the `--cmodel` option should be "islandora:bookCModel".
 * when ingesting newspaper issues, the value of the `--cmodel` option should be "islandora:newspaperIssueCModel", and the value of the `--parent` option should be the PID of the newspaper object.
+* content model for any object can be overridden by the presence of a file called 'cmodel.txt' within the object directory that contains the PID of the desired content model.

 ### The log file